ICCB-Cologne/medicc2/README.md

 * `_final_cn_profiles.tsv`: Copy-number profiles of the input as well as the newly internal nodes.
 Also includes additional information such as whether a gain or loss has happened
 * `_cn_profiles.pdf`: Combined plot of the phylogenetic tree as well as the copy-number profiles of all samples (including the internal nodes)
 * `_branch_lengths.tsv`: List of all branches and their corresponding lenghts of the final tree
+* `_summary.tsv`: Contains summary information about the created tree.
+If the `--events` flag was set, this includes the WGD status.

 *optional (see "Event Reconstruction" below)*